Emad-Lashkary/Emad-Lashkary/README.md

 I have a strong interest in web development, and I love exploring new technologies and frameworks.
 My current focus is on mastering React and Next.js and useful React libraries.

 I believe in continuous learning and enjoy keeping up with the latest trends in web development.
-I'm always open to new challenges and opportunities to grow.
+I'm always open to new challenges and opportunities to grow..

 <div align="center">